Step 5: Select employees

 - gender reassignment

-- marriage or civil partnership status
+- marriage and civil partnership

-- pregnancy or maternity leave – see the Acas guide to redundancy for employees who are pregnant or on maternity leave
+- pregnancy and maternity – see the Acas guide to redundancy for employees who are pregnant or on maternity leave

 - religion or belief